BY ELLIE HENSLEY

 “We gave our staff the option to continue working in the field, and 100% of them said ‘Yes, this is when we’re needed the most,’” said Brad Schweerz, Executive Director at Intown Collaborative Ministries, a local nonprofit that performs the outreach work of a citywide initiative called HomeFirst.
 “We’ve pivoted so many times working to get information out and getting food out to people.”

-A coordinated local effort with World Central Kitchen provided about 1,000 meals a day, seven days a week for about four months.
+A coordinated local effort with World Central Kitchen provided about 1,000 meals a day, seven days a week for about four months in early 2020.
 This worldwide organization worked to mobilize several Atlanta-based restaurants to feed those in need and keep workers employed, including caterers Proof of the Pudding, and Hugh Acheson’s Empire State South in Midtown.

 Another important component of outreach during the pandemic is, of course, COVID-19 testing.
 Since 1985, Mercy Care has been providing health services to people experiencing homelessness, and since the pandemic began it has started to hand out hygiene kits and offer tests.
 Every Monday outside the Lutheran Church of the Redeemer at Peachtree and 4th Streets, Mercy Care’s Community Health Outreach Program (CHOP) has a team of four that hands out sanitizer, masks and educational information, also providing testing.
 The team includes a case manager and a nurse on staff to answer any questions, and by this point most of the people they interact with are pretty well informed.